mozilla/bedrock/README.md

 =======

 *bedrock* is the code name of the new mozilla.org.
-It is bound to be as shiny, awesome, and open sourcy as always.
+It is bound to be as shiny, awesome and open source as always.
 Perhaps even a little more.

 Stay tuned.